api3dao/old-api3-docs/docs/ois/v1.1/ois.md

 [<InfoBtnBlue/>](/airnode/v0.7/grp-providers/guides/build-an-airnode/api-integration.md#fixedoperationparameters)
 (Required) A list of objects specifying the fixed parameters for an API operation.
-While required, the fixedOperationParameters array can be left empty.
+While required, the `fixedOperationParameters` array can be empty.
 Each object has the following elements:

 - `operationParameter`